Zword1/Zword1.github.io/README.md

         <!-- Info Section -->
         <section class="info-section">
             <h2>What We Do</h2>
             <p>GivingGrams is all about spreading positivity.
-You can send a heartfelt letter to anyone in the world with just a few clicks.</p>
+You can send a heartfelt letter to anyone in the world with just a few clicks.
-            <p>Choose a recipient, add a personal message (if you'd like), and we'll take care of the rest.
-Make someone's day brighter today!</p>
+                Choose a recipient, add a personal message (if you'd like), and we'll take care of the rest.</p>
+            <p>Our goal is to make the world a better place, one letter at a time.
+Whether it’s to a friend, family member, or even a stranger, your GivingGram will bring joy and kindness to someone’s day.</p>
         </section>
     </main>